PELN/keashare/README.md

 Technologies: Django web framework, Python

 ## Project description
-To demonstrate the learning outcomes of the elective, I have made a social app where students can create groups and comment within them.
+To demonstrate the learning outcomes of my Django elective, I have made a social app where students can create groups and comment within them.
+For that, I needed 3 models: User, Group, and Post.

-This includes user authentication (using signals), and custom middleware that checks if a user is authenticated.
+The project includes user authentication (using signals), and custom middleware that checks if a user is authenticated.